tidyverse/hms/README.md

 -   Supports coercion to and from various data types, including `POSIXt`
 -   Can be used as column in a data frame
 -   Based on the `difftime` class
+-   No date is stored

-Compared to `POSIXct`, no date is stored, although the values can exceed the 24-hour boundary or be negative.
-By default, fractional seconds up to a microsecond are displayed, regardless of the value of the `"digits.secs"` option.
+-   Values can exceed the 24-hour boundary or be negative
+-   By default, fractional seconds up to a microsecond are displayed, regardless of the value of the `"digits.secs"` option

 Installation
 ------------